NVIDIA/tegra-uboot-flasher-scripts/README-developer.txt

 mkdir tegra-uboot-flasher
 cd tegra-uboot-flasher
-repo init -u git://github.com/NVIDIA/tegra-uboot-flasher-manifests.git \
+repo init -u git://github.com/NVIDIA/tegra-uboot-flasher-manifests.git repo sync
-        -m MANIFEST # see explanation below repo sync

-There are two separate repo manifests for this project.
-Use repo's -m option to specify which you want.
-Valid values are default.xml (all required dependencies) and default-notools.xml (excludes the source to potentially distro-packaged utilities cbootimage, tegrarcm, dtc).
+The manifest includes the source to potentially distro-packaged utilities such as cbootimage and tegrarcm, and U-Boot itself.
+If you already have the pre-requisite tools installed, you may not want to download their source.
+Similarly, if you already build U-Boot yourself, you may not want another copy of the U-Boot source tree.
+You can request that repo not download those source trees using the -g option to repo init.
+For example:

+# Exclude just the pre-requisite tools:
+repo init -u ... -g default,-notools

+# Only include the bare minimum
+repo init -u ... -g default,-notools,-bootloader

 Pre-requisites
 ==============